 States have enacted laws that require rideshare corporations to have insurance coverage for those injured in Uber and Lyft crashes while the driver has an active ride.
 This means the corporate policy would apply if a driver had accepted a ride, was on the way to pick up a passenger or had a passenger in the vehicle.
 In these situations, the corporate coverage should apply to anyone who was injured – not just the rideshare driver or passenger.

 It is highly important to know when you can file a claim against the Uber or Lyft policy, as this policy must provide injury coverage up to $1 million.
 This means you have a much better chance of recovering for all of your losses from serious injuries.

 The way in which Uber and Lyft approach accidents can be complicated, which makes navigating the insurance system a challenging process.
-Working with an experienced Alpharetta Uber and Lyft accident attorney is the best way to approach the claim process so you can rest assured that the compensation you are entitled to will be achieved.
+Working with an experienced Alpharetta Personal Injury attorney is the best way to approach the claim process so you can rest assured that the compensation you are entitled to will be achieved.

 Sometimes, the rideshare driver is not to blame for a crash.
 You could be a passenger in an Uber vehicle when another car slams into you.
 If the third-party driver was negligent, their insurance should be liable for your losses.

 In some cases, you might need to file several insurance claims.
 For instance, if another driver and the Uber driver shared fault, and you were a rideshare passenger, you might need to file claims against:

 - The rideshare driver